Introduction

 Mitigation:

-• Review warranty terms and conditions before making significant changes to the device.
+Look into warranty terms and conditions before making major changes to the device.

 Potential Risks:

-• Improper use of Developer Mode settings can negatively impact device performance or stability.
+Improper use of the Developer Mode settings can give the device the wrong perspective on matters concerning performance or stability.

 Mitigation:

-• Understand the implications of each setting before making changes.
+Understand the implication of any given setting prior to making changes.

 6.1 Developer Mode Not Available